princesegzy01/Woocommerce-redristribute-orders/readme.md

 ## ROUTE ORDER

-- Wordpress plugin that extends woocomerce to manage orders redirected to another vendor in a multi vendor platform
+- Wordpress plugin that allow vendors to receive orders routed to them by the admin.